 The exact cause of calcific tendonitis is unknown.
 Wear and tear of the shoulder is usually the most common cause.
 Other conditions usually associated with calcific tendonitis are;

 Advancing age is the most common cause.
 As one gets older, degenerative changes take place in many tissues of the body including the degeneration of tendons.
-This facilitates calcium deposition in the tendons.
+This leads to the calcium deposits in the tendons leading to chronic calcific shoulder tendinitis.

-Abnormal activity of the thyroid gland is also a cause of this condition.
+Abnormal activity of the thyroid gland is also a cause of this calcific tendinitis of the shoulder.
 The thyroid gland is usually involved in the regulation of calcium.
-When there is abnormal functioning of the thyroid gland, levels of calcium are elevated in the body which promotes calcification.
+When there is abnormal functioning of the thyroid gland, levels of calcium are elevated in the body which promotes shoulder calcification.

-Vigorous movements at the shoulder joint may cause the rotator cuff tears.
+Vigorous movements at the shoulder may cause the rotator cuff tears.
 Athletes involved in repeated movements of arms up and down are more prone to damage their tendons.
-This promotes wear and tear of tendons at the shoulder joint.
+This promotes wear and tear of tendons at the shoulder and causes pain.

 There is also a genetic predisposition to the development of this condition.
 It is more likely to run in families.
-An individual is more likely to suffer from this condition if there is a family history of calcific tendonitis.
+An individual is more likely to suffer from this condition if there is a family history of calcific tendinitis of the shoulder.

-A metabolic condition such as diabetes mellitus(2) is also a cause of calcific tendonitis.
-Diabetes mellitus affects the functioning of many systems of the body.
+One of the metabolic diseases is diabetes mellitus(2) is also a cause of acute calcific tendinitis.
+Diabetes mellitus affects the shoulder function and many systems of the body.
 It disturbs various metabolic processes.
-Calcium levels in the body are also disturbed which is associated with an increased risk of calcium deposition in soft tissues
+Calcium levels in the body are also disturbed which is associated with an increased risk of small calcific deposits in soft tissues.

 How does calcific tendonitis occur?

-Calcific tendonitis is the inflammatory reaction to the deposition of calcium in the tendons.
+Calcific tendonitis is the inflammatory reaction to the calcium deposit in the tendons.
 When the tendons are damaged due to some condition, calcium salts are deposited within them.
 This stimulates the inflammatory reaction in response to calcium deposition.

-This condition may contribute to the development of shoulder bursitis (impingement syndrome).
+This condition may contribute to the development of shoulder bursitis (subacromial impingement syndrome).
 This involves the inflammation of the subacromial bursa, which is present between the acromion process and rotator cuff tendon.
 Additionally, it may also affect the biceps tendon.

 Whenever the inflammatory reaction takes place in response to a certain condition, there is the release of certain chemical substances that contribute to the development of swelling and pain.
-Due to this, movements at the shoulder joint is reduced or the movements are associated with intense pain.
+Due to this, movements at the shoulder are reduced or the movements are associated with intense pain.

 As the rotator cuff is a group of tendons around the shoulder, calcification most often occurs in the rotator cuff tendons(3).
-The inflammatory response to this calcification promotes swelling in the shoulder and affects the normal functioning of the shoulder joint.
+The inflammatory response to this calcification promotes swelling in the shoulder, causes pain, and affects the normal functioning of the shoulder.

 Signs & symptoms

-Calcific tendonitis shoulder does not have any particular symptoms.
+Calcific tendonitis shoulder does not have any different symptoms.
 However, these are some symptoms that are frequently associated with this condition.

 Tenderness over the rotator cuff also indicates calcific tendonitis shoulder.
 The rotator cuff tendons are more susceptible to developing calcification.
 The tenderness is associated with decreased movements at the shoulder joint (giving rise to frozen shoulder-like like symptoms).
 As the muscles are unable to contract properly, they may undergo atrophy(decreased muscle mass).

-In most instances, the calcium salts usually resorb naturally, therefore the condition resolves on its own without causing shoulder problems.
-However, some patients suffer from severe pain and other symptoms and therefore require proper treatment by an orthopaedic doctor.
+In most instances, the calcific deposit usually resorbs naturally, therefore the condition resolves on its own without causing shoulder problems.
+However, some patients suffer from severe pain and other symptoms and therefore require proper treatment by an orthopedic doctor.
 Various treatment options are given below;

-Physiotherapy also plays a significant role in the treatment of musculoskeletal conditions such as calcific tendonitis.
-Massage by a Physiotherapist promotes muscle relaxation and improves blood supply.
+Sports physical therapy also plays a significant role in the treatment of musculoskeletal conditions such as calcific tendinitis caused by a sports injury.
+Massage by a Physiotherapist promotes muscle relaxation, decreases pain, and improves blood supply.
 This is usually part of the rehabilitation process to restore normal muscle movements at the joint.

 Medical treatment

-It involves the use of painkillers to relieve pain.
+It involves the use of painkillers to decrease pain.
 The painkillers include non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.
-These painkillers are easily available over the counter and are very effective in reducing pain.
-The administration of cortisone or other steroid injections(4) is also effective in reducing pain and swelling.
+These potent anti-inflammatory medications are easily available over the counter and are very effective in reducing shoulder pain.
+The administration of cortisone injection or other steroid injections(4) is also effective in reducing pain and swelling.

 Lavage Treatment